 At the end of the evening, Brandon escorts Susan to her car, and the two banter about the boorish behavior of men, blah blah.
 She thanks him for the escort and wishes him a good night.

 The Peach Pit.
 Clare outlines her ground rules for Steve as her newest tutee: he must do his own homework, complete her practice problems, and pay her $20 an hour.
 Donna and Ray appear, and she excitedly tells everyone that Ray performed so awesomely for the Cormans that a record deal is imminent.
-I'll start holding my breath now.
+LOL - I'll start holding my breath now.
 Toni gushes about how fun it is to hang with all of them, then reiterates how nice it was to meet each of them, proving that she's waay too sweet and sincere for this crowd.
 Dylan excuses himself to go to the cash register to pay for their snacks, and Brandon (who's looming beside the cash register) tells him he's headed for a tragic ending.
 Thanks for the spoiler alert, Brandon.

 Marchette mansion.
 Dylan pulls up in front of Toni's house, and he and Toni start making out in the front seat.
 Meanwhile, her father is creepily staring at them from inside the house, and then orders Bruno to check out his daughter's new boyfriend.

 Colin's loft.
 After cooking Kelly a lovely looking breakfast, Colin wakes her with a kiss and tells her he's off to the After Dark to get started on his Colin Robbins original mural.
 LOL.
 After he leaves, Kelly gets up and ambles around the apartment.
-The phone rings, and she takes a message from some woman named Claudia (from New York) and the camera dramatically zooms in on the notepad that Kelly uses to jot down the woman's name.
+When the phone rings, she takes a message from some woman named Claudia (from New York) and the camera dramatically zooms in on the notepad that Kelly uses to jot down the woman's name.

 The Condor newsroom.
 Susan informs Brandon that she's giving him a weekly column...and he's thrilled and invites her out for dinner - but she declines, tells him they have nothing in common, and the two start up with their annoying bickering again.
-After he leaves, Susan remarks to one of her staff members that Brandon has a cute butt, 'cause that's a totally appropriate thing to say in a pseudo workplace.
+After he leaves, Susan remarks to one of her staff members that Brandon has a cute butt, 'cause that's a totally appropriate thing to say in a quasi-workplace.

 Colin runs into Valerie as he's carrying his painting equipment into the After Dark, and once again the two rehash the boring details of their European trip.
 She tells him she often dreamed about kissing him...and Colin responds by leaning in and kissing her.
 Miraculously, no one's lurking nearby to witness the indiscretion (or whatever the hell that was).
 A blushing Valerie thanks him for the kiss and says she'll never forget it.